How to Unzip Files in Linux

 [filename.zip] file.txt password:

-unzip will use the same password for all encripted files as long as it is correct.
+unzip will use the same password for all encrypted files in the archive as long as it is correct.

 Exclude Files when Unzipping a ZIP File

-To exclude specific files or directories from being extracted, use the -x option followed by space-separated list of archive files you want to exclude from extracting:
+When you want to exclude specific files or directories from being extracted from an archive, use the -x option, followed by a list of the archive files you want to exclude from the extraction process, separated by spaces.

 unzip filename.zip -x file1-to-exclude file2-to-exclude